-- To inculcate habits of creative thinking, critical analysis.
+- To inculcate habits of creative thinking and critical analysis.

-- To make the student appreciate the uniqueness of mathematics as tool of the tools, having the power of generalization and the power of application.
+- To make the student appreciate the uniqueness of mathematics a tool of having the power of generalization and applications.

-- To equip students with the mathematical techniques and solutions to indigenous problems applied in industrial, business and financial organizations.
+- To equip students with the mathematical techniques and solutions to indigenous problems faced by industries, business and financial organizations with a special focus on textile industry.

-- To strengthen academia-professional-world bonding by tailoring the courses and the trainings offered according to needs of the end-user.
+- To strengthen academia-professional- society bonding by tailoring the courses and the trainings offered according to needs of the end-user.